How To Treat Sunburn at the end of a long day? Did you get too much sun today?

 Do you know how to treat sunburn?
 Your sunburn?
-With all this awareness that I now have about how sunburn harms your skin, I don’t even know how to treat sunburn should I get one!
+With all this awareness that we now have about how sunburn harms our skin, I don’t even know how to treat sunburn should I get one!

 Sure, I know what we have always done.
 But is that the best way to treat sunburn?
 So I went to check out several of my first aid references to see what those in the know were suggesting.
 Maybe we need to change the way we treat sunburns.